What is the Board of Pharmacy Specialties?

 How many pharmacists are currently BPS board certified?

 Worldwide there are more than 46,000 pharmacists who are BPS board certified in ambulatory care pharmacy, cardiology pharmacy, compounded sterile preparations pharmacy, critical care pharmacy, geriatric pharmacy, infectious diseases pharmacy, nuclear pharmacy, nutrition support pharmacy, oncology pharmacy, pediatric pharmacy, pharmacotherapy and psychiatric pharmacy.
-Pharmacists will be able to sit for the solid organ transplantation pharmacy exam for the first time in the fall of 2020.

 What sets BPS board certified pharmacists apart from other pharmacists?